 When the ASAP field is set to 0 by a responding STA, the Follow Up Dialog Token, TOD, TOA, TOD Error, and TOA Error fields in the Fine Timing Measurement frame following the initial Fine Timing Measurement frame shall be reserved.

-When the ASAP field is set to 1 by a responding STA, the timestamps for the initial Fine Timing Measurement frame shall be captured and sent in the following Fine Timing Measurement frame.
+When the ASAP subfield is set to 1 by a responding STA, the timestamps for the initial Fine Timing Measurement frame shall be captured and sent in the following Fine Timing Measurement frame.
 In the Fine Timing Measurement frame following the initial Fine Timing Measurement frame, the TOD and TOA fields shall be set to the timestamps associated with the initial Fine Timing Measurement frame.

 P2348L64-65

-A responding STA that transmits a Fine Timing Measurement frame with the ASAP field set to 0 shall set the Partial TSF Timer field to an offset value DTSF from the partial value of the responding STA’s TSF timer
+A responding STA that transmits a Fine Timing Measurement frame with the ASAP subfield set to 0 shall set the Partial TSF Timer field to an offset value DTSF from the partial value of the responding STA’s TSF timer

 P2349L12-13